MiniZinc/libminizinc/en/fzn-spec.rst

   should be printed as FlatZinc comments to the standard output stream.
   See below for a standard format for statistics.

+.. option:: -v

+  Print log messages (verbose solving) to the standard error stream.
+If solvers choose to print to standard output instead, all messages must be valid comments (i.e., start with a ``%`` character).

 .. option:: -p <i>

   Run with ``i`` parallel threads (for multi-threded solvers).